From Talking Drums to JSON Web Tokens

 }

-The actual data the token carries.
-Like a talking drum that encodes the full sentence rather than a reference number to a sentence stored somewhere in a library, the token contains the information directly:
+After it comes the payload, the actual cargo, the part the world has come for.
+Like a drum that carries the whole sentence rather than a reference number to a sentence stored in some far-off library, the token holds the information directly, with no database to wake and no session to consult:

 {